-I like using the strolling foot on this maker, and it's peaceful and pulls the material through like a dream.
-My light went out in this device, and after taking it all apart they determined it was a motherboard issue, and to fix it I 'd need to have the motherboard altered.
+I like using the strolling foot on this machine, and it's peaceful and pulls the fabric through like a dream.
+My light went out in this maker, and after taking it all apart they figured out it was a motherboard concern, and to fix it I 'd have to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.